9 Proven Ways How to Make Money on Instagram (2023)

 If you want to learn how to monetize your Instagram, you need to not only grow your followers but also need the right business model.

 In this article, we’ll cover the top strategies to start making money on Instagram this year.

 Let’s get started.

-In 2019, people can make big bucks on Instagram: The recent Hopper HQ report claims that Kylie Jenner is paid around $1.2 million for a single post on Instagram.
-Pretty amazing, huh?
-Obviously, if you’re not one of the world’s most well-known celebrities, your estimated earnings may vary depending on the following count, engagement, reputation, etc.
+People can make big money on Instagram: The recent Hopper HQ report claims that Kylie Jenner is paid around $1.2 million for a single post on Instagram.
+Obviously, if you’re not one of the world’s most well-known celebrities, your estimated earnings may vary depending on the following count, engagement, reputation, and more.

 1. Promote Affiliate Links.

 To make money with affiliate marketing, you need to join high paying affiliate programs so that you can add affiliate links to your Instagram and make a commission on the sales you generate.